-Addressing hearing loss early on is vital for having the full and involved life you desire.
+We offer hearing tests, hearing aids and treatments for adults of all ages in our community audiology clinics.
 Our highly-skilled licensed audiologists are able to provide you with personalized services in a warm, neighborhood setting.
-Our adult patients frequently tell us how welcome they feel at our centers from the moment they step through the doors.
-Many express it was the first time they felt they were tested comprehensively and really listened to.
+Our adult patients frequently tell us how welcome they feel at our centers, saying that it was the first time they felt they were tested comprehensively and really listened to.
 We pride ourselves on the trust our patients place in us.
 We always ensure that each patient’s unique hearing, communication and budget needs are the priority when making decisions together.

-Adults of all ages from the surrounding area can be seen in our community audiology clinics.
-According to the American Speech-Language-Hearing Association hearing loss is a prevalent chronic condition among adults of all ages.
+Addressing hearing loss early on is vital for having the full and involved life you desire.
+According to the American Speech-Language-Hearing Association (ASHA), hearing loss is a prevalent, chronic condition among adults of all ages.
 Close to 8 million people between the ages of 18 and 44 have hearing loss.
-It is recommended that adults be screened at least every decade up through age 50 and at 3-year intervals thereafter.
+It is recommended that adults be screened at least every decade up through age 50 and at three-year intervals thereafter.

 Any adult experiencing the following symptoms should have their hearing evaluated:

-The audiologist will talk with you about your concerns, your doctors concerns, and review your case history.
+The audiologist will talk with you about your concerns, your doctor’s concerns, and review your case history.
 During the history, the audiologist will also determine your overall communication needs.